Wyko/essential_deathworlders/content/books/bolthole-aces/chapter-01-Innocence-Lost.md

 Life in the Pilot pipeline was altogether different than the hold-over barracks had been save for one respect.
 Over the last four and a half months, Lí had found ways to get his revenge on Chúní.
 Anything like the sort of hazing that Chúní had once read about on the internet never occurred though.
 Instead, the strikes were far more calculated and piercing.
 The instructors supported an internal strength and creativity and so rewarded those who found and illuminated fault with their wingmates.
 It was a game that Chúní played very poorly.
 Accommodating by nature, when he did actually notice a fault in a comrade, it went against everything he was to so viciously publicize it.
 This invariably lead to someone else speaking up faster than he, which in turn Lí would notice and somehow bring to the Instructors attention.
 The analytical part of the game was hard enough, but it was the creative portion which entirely eluded Chúní.
 A cadet couldn’t just openly voice said discovered fault, they had to find a way to bring it to everyone's attention such that the others couldn’t help but see the same flaw.
 In this way everyone learned not only to better notice the errors, but also to be more attentive to their own and how their weaknesses might show in a way they hadn’t thought of.
 Chúní didn’t know if the Game was traditional of the PLA or something new cooked up just for his group, but it seemed cruelly effective at pushing him and his squad toward a level of perfection he hadn’t even realized existed.

 His weakness was paying him dividends today as Lí eagerly offered critique of their last simulated engagement.
-“Sir, If Red Fighter Five had chosen to increase thrust and change vector here,”  Lí highlighted a section of the playback on his tablet which was also being projected to the rest of the room, “Blue Fighter Three could not have maneuvered to bring guns to bear on Red Fighter Two.”
+"Sir, If Red Fighter Five had chosen to increase thrust and change vector here,"  Lí highlighted a section of the playback on his tablet which was also being projected to the rest of the room, "Blue Fighter Three could not have maneuvered to bring guns to bear on Red Fighter Two."

 The instructor nodded in affirmation of the critique.
 Chúní deflated a little as he’d been Red Fighter Five but the instructor didn’t even seem to notice.
-“And for what reason, can anyone tell me, did Red Fighter Five not notice and take the correct action?, Cadet Kōngjiān?”
+"And for what reason, can anyone tell me, did Red Fighter Five not notice and take the correct action?, Cadet Kōngjiān?"

 Chúní, of course, knew the exact reason he’d missed the opening which would have kept Red Fighter Two alive, but he hesitated to voice it.
 His hesitation lost him the chance.

-“Anyone else?”
+"Anyone else?"

-“Sir” Red Fighter Two, Yú'ěr’s soft alto cut the room and Chúní’s pride.
-“Perhaps Red Fighter Five had over-committed to his current maneuver to avoid fire from Blue Fighter Four.”
+"Sir" Red Fighter Two, Yú'ěr’s soft alto cut the room and Chúní’s pride.
+"Perhaps Red Fighter Five had over-committed to his current maneuver to avoid fire from Blue Fighter Four."

-“Perhaps, Cadet Yú'ěr” Right on target thought Chúní somewhat disparagingly.
+"Perhaps, Cadet Yú'ěr" Right on target thought Chúní somewhat disparagingly.
 He’d been too concerned for his own tail to notice one of his mates in trouble and it had cost both of them as the playback continued and Blue Fighter Three gunned down Yú'ěr before teaming up with Blue Fighter Four to end him.

 None of his wing-mates so much as glanced at him as one by one their representative icons on the playback winked out as Team Blue gained a greater and greater advantage.
 By the time the playback ended once more and the lights in the gallery finally came up, Chúní could feel all attention on him despite everyone facing precisely forward.

-“This, ladies and gentleman, was an even match; four Blue against your inexperienced five Red.
+"This, ladies and gentleman, was an even match; four Blue against your inexperienced five Red.
 Reality, however, is seldom fair.
-Next time, your enemy may be greater, and your allies fewer.”
+Next time, your enemy may be greater, and your allies fewer."
 Finally the instructor spared a very brief glance directly at Chúní.
-“You are to _preserve_ any advantages you have by working together.”
+"You are to _preserve_ any advantages you have by working together."
 The instructor paused for only a moment.
-“However, a single point of failure cannot be allowed to bring down the entire Wall.”
+"However, a single point of failure cannot be allowed to bring down the entire Wall."

 There was the opening.
 Someone else had made a mistake as well and the instructor was waiting for it to be pointed out.
 Try as he might, Chúní was unable to see it.
 The instructor clearly had seen something and as everyone took to frantically speeding through their playbacks at triple speed the instructor simply nodded and sighed.
-“Very well, I shall have a report outlining the various additional tactical errors following Red Fighter Five’s error by nightfall submitted to my inbox.
-Oh, and ladies and gentlemen…” they each took notice part way through their collective discouragement, “there will be only one report submitted, authored by the wing, _together.”_
+"Very well, I shall have a report outlining the various additional tactical errors following Red Fighter Five’s error by nightfall submitted to my inbox.
+Oh, and ladies and gentlemen…" they each took notice part way through their collective discouragement, "there will be only one report submitted, authored by the wing, _together."_

 Finally they all looked at each other.
 There’d be no post-op relaxation tonight for anyone, just five cadets jammed into one small common room trying very hard not to miss even one little error.
 Yay… wing bonding with the people who hated him.

-“Dismissed!”
+"Dismissed!"

 ---